dlbeswick/buzztrax-additive/README.md

 By configuring the parameters correctly, this equation can generate each of the above waveforms, and maybe some other interesting ones besides.

+Lowpass, highpass and filter resonance can also be emulated by changing the right parameters.

+# Other notes

+There is state retained for each overtone, and the state isn't updated when the overtones aren't used, i.e. when max overtones is reduced, or when an overtone exceeds the frequency max or undershoots zero.
+The phase of the ring modulated sines of those overtones can the "de-correlate" from the other sines, which can give it a noisy character until the state is re-synced manually or on the next note.
+This is a CPU-saving measure that can be disabled via preferences.

 # Some notes on performance

 GCC is generally very good at vectorising loops when `-ffast-math` and `-ftree-loop-vectorize` is enabled, but for the important loops I'm often using the vector types and builtins just to be sure that they are being vectorized.